 Understand why Rasa is a differentiator in the marketplace

 Miles encourages business leaders to take the time to understand why Rasa is a strategic product and not a utility product.
 He explains that “Rasa allows companies to create differentiated products in their marketplace [...]
 You can take the product and make it as you like it, you can personalize it as you like it, you have more control.”
-[32:50] For Deutsche Telekom, this was the unique selling position (USP) of Rasa.
+[32:50] For Deutsche Telekom, this was the unique selling proposition (USP) of Rasa.

 Our second Webinar featured Wayne Foley, Senior Software Development Manager at Providence, an American healthcare company.
 At Providence, Wayne is part of the Digital Innovation Group (DIG), an internal digital incubator.
 His team used Rasa Enterprise to launch Grace, Providence’s customer-facing assistant.
 Grace was critical during the pandemic.
 She enabled 6M+ patients to get information quickly from a trustworthy source.
 Below is a summary of how Wayne validated Rasa Enterprise as the right choice for his team.